Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/properties/proxy_timecode.rst

 Timecode
 ========

-When you're working with footage directly copied from a camera without pre-processing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
+When you are working with footage directly copied from a camera without pre-processing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
-This happens because such footage usually doesn't have correct frame rate values in their headers.
+This happens because such footage usually does not have correct frame rate values in their headers.
 So, for Blender to calculate the position of a needed frame in the stream works inaccurately and can give errant result.
 There are two possible ways to avoid this: